korpling/annatto/README.md

 integrity to facilitate data handling with regard to annotation, releases and integration.

-For efficiency annatto relies on the [graphannis representation](https://korpling.github.io/graphANNIS/docs/v2.2/data-model.html) and already provides a basic set of data handling modules.
+For efficiency annatto relies on the [graphANNIS representation](https://korpling.github.io/graphANNIS/docs/v2.2/data-model.html) and already provides a basic set of data handling modules.
 The set of modules can be extended by the user through custom python scripts to adapt the data handling workflow(s) easily.